J-Horensma/Website_Security/README.md

 # WEBSITE SECURITY
-## This repository was developed, as an outline, for secure website development
+## This repository has been developed, as an outline, for secure website development